rodgdutra/wsl_linux/README.md

 The initial configuration of the `WSL` can be founded in this doc of microsoft: https://docs.microsoft.com/en-us/windows/wsl/install-win10 The linux distro that i will be covering in this guide is `ubuntu`.
-In the final of this initial step covered in the microsoft doc the user will be able to do bash commands, in the next steps will be covered how to set up video and audio in the  `ubuntu` on the `WSL`.
+In the final of this initial step covered in the Microsoft doc the user will be able to do bash commands, in the next steps will be covered how to set up video and audio in the  `ubuntu` on the `WSL`.

 # Video and audio configuration:
 * First donwload a Xserver for windows, the Xserver that i use is the `VcXsrv`found is the link: https://sourceforge.net/projects/vcxsrv/